 If you don't file either a provisional or non-provisional patent application, there are a couple of risks.
 Inventors who show their products in a public place could lose the chance to ever file for a patent.
 Laws require the filing of patent applications within 12 months of introducing it publicly.

-Another risk of not filing an application is having your idea stolen.
+Another risk of not applying is having your idea stolen.
 It is nearly impossible to prove you had an idea first if you don't have documents to back it up.
 You can use a provisional patent application as proof that you came up with an idea first.

 If you file an application for a provisional patent, you can only use the provisional status to apply for a non-provisional utility patent.
 Some inventors find that during the 12-month provisional period, they determine that their invention falls under the design patent guidelines.
 If this is the case, you will have to submit an application for a design patent that doesn't relate to your provisional utility patent application.

-Another mistake is hurrying to file a provisional patent application without doing a search.
+Another mistake is hurrying to file a provisional patent application without searching.
 Competing patents aren't always easy to find.
 You should take the time to search thoroughly and ensure your idea meets the criterion.

 Frequently Asked Questions